sristiM123/SOC_Home_Lab/docs/firewall-guide.md

 - **Destination** — where it is going.
 - **Service / Port / Protocol** — what kind of traffic (TCP 443, UDP 53, etc.).

 In my lab I set these in Windows Defender Firewall.
-On an enterprise firewall the same five fields exist — they are just presented in a policy table with more columns.
+On an enterprise firewall, the same five fields exist: they are just presented in a policy table with more columns.

-### Drop vs Reject (a distinction enterprise interviews probe)
+### Drop vs Reject (a distinction)

 - **Drop** — silently discard the packet; the sender gets no reply (appears as "filtered" in nmap).
 Preferred at the perimeter because it gives an attacker no information.
 - **Reject** — actively refuse and send back a "denied" response (appears as "closed").
-Faster feedback, but reveals the firewall is there.
+Faster feedback, but it reveals the firewall is there.

-This is why my Kali nmap scan showed ports as **filtered** — the firewall was dropping, not rejecting.
+This is why my Kali nmap scan showed ports as **filtered**, the firewall was dropping, not rejecting.

 ### Stateful vs Stateless